 Breakfast was to be hosted by a contingent from St. Louis University while the Cowdray was uncoupled from the Southern Railroad to the Wabash Railroad for the next leg of the trip.

 The meal was to be served in the massive St. Louis Union Station.
-The terminal, built in 1894, had a restaurant open to passengers and the public operated by the famous Fred Harvey organization, staffed by attractive young ladies called "Harvey Girls," and also catered meals in an adjacent private room.
+The terminal, built in 1894, had a restaurant which opened in 1895 to passengers and the public operated by the famous Fred Harvey organization, staffed by attractive young ladies called "Harvey Girls."
 The "Girls" were a hit with the team, and, it was said that the squad made an equally favorable impression on the pretty waitresses.